 Florida's Artist Centers, Colonies and Districts

 Sure, you can go to an art gallery.
 But why not just meet the artist herself?
-There are several thriving (and up-and-coming) artist colonies and districts in the Sunshine State.
+There are several thriving (and up-and-coming) artist colonies, districts and artsy towns in Florida.

 Art might seem to some a solitary occupation.
 And, of course, from the dawn of creation to the eve of completion (unless it’s a pre-ordained group project) a piece of art, much like a piece of writing, generally requires seclusion.
 But when it comes to selling art, and sometimes even being inspired enough to make it, standing alone isn’t always the best policy.